kushalpatel05/AI_Voice_Assistant/README.md

 This project showcases advanced voice recognition, system automation, and integration with external APIs, demonstrating proficiency in Python development and AI application.
 It integrates APIs (Groq, Weather, News) and OS-level features to act as your personal assistant directly from the command line.

+## Features
+- Security Feature: Includes a basic password lock for initial access. of Jarvis.
+- Voice-Activated Control: Initiate interaction by simply saying "Jarvis."
+- System Commands:
+      - Volume Control: Adjust volume up or down.
+      - Brightness Control: Increase or decrease screen brightness.
+      - Power Management: Shut down, restart, log out, or put the computer to sleep.
+- Application Launcher: Open commonly used applications such as Notepad, VS Code, Word, Chrome, and many others with voice commands.
+- Media Playback Control: Play/pause, skip to the next, or go back to the previous song using universal media key simulations.
+- Web Browse: Open popular websites (like Google, YouTube, Github, etc.) directly through voice.
+- YouTube Music Integration: Search and play specific songs on YouTube Music.
+- Date and Time: Get the current date and time in IST (Indian Standard Time).
+- Real-time News Updates: Fetch and read the top 3 headlines from around the world using the News API.
+- Live Weather Information: Get current weather details (temperature, description, humidity, wind speed) for any specified city using the OpenWeatherMap API.
+- Conversational AI: Engage in natural language conversations powered by the Groq API (utilizing the LLaMA 4 model) with built-in conversation memory for context.